chobynleo/pancakeswap-frontend-hardhat-testnet/README.md

 (If you got an error about:`error:max code size exceeded`，set `solidity->optimizer->runs` to 200);

 ### In the `pancake-frontend`directory
-Here are the files that need to be modified:
+All the files that need to be modified:
 ```
 /.env.development
 /.env.production